pragmint/open-practices/practices/implement-symptom-based-alerts.md

 ### [Proactive Failure Notification](/capabilities/proactive-failure-notification.md)

-This practice ensures that notifications are actionable and timely by triggering only when the system behaves unexpectedly in a way that affects output.
+This practice ensures that notifications are actionable and timely by triggering only when the system behaves in a way that will affect or currently affects the user experience.
 It prevents the team from becoming desensitized to alerts, ensuring that when a notification is sent, it acts as a genuine call to action for a service interruption.

 ### [User-Centric Focus](/capabilities/user-centric-focus.md)